 As a parent, you might be concerned about the abrasiveness of a powered brush on your child's tooth enamel and gums.
 This is certainly not something to worry about, though.
 Because it requires less pressure to be exerted for a proper clean, powered brushing can actually be less harmful to soft tissue than manual brushing.
-If your child has a history of sensitive gums, a brush with soft silicone bristles like the FOREO ISSA range could be worth a try.

 Benefits of electric and manual brushes

 The table below summarises the main differences between electric and manual toothbrushes for children.
-Our guide to manual toothbrushes for babies and kids has more information about choosing the best non-electric toothbrush for your child.
+Our guide to manual toothbrushes for babies and kids has more information about choosing the best non-electric toothbrush for your baby or child.

 It's worth adding that even if you don't buy your child an electric toothbrush with a timer, you can find songs and videos online to play while they brush.
 As long as you choose one that's two minutes long, it serves the same purpose as a timer.
 The following video is just an example, but it reminds children how and where to brush as well: